datajerk/arm-bitcoin-fullnode-container/README.md

 	Targets:

 	1. Ubuntu 15.10 armv71
-	2. Ubuntu 14.04 aarch64 (failed to build, internal compiler error)
-	2. Ubuntu 15.04 aarch64 (failed to build, internal compiler error)
-	2. Ubuntu 16.10 aarch64 (failed to build, internal compiler error)
-	2. Ubuntu 16.04 aarch64 (failed to build, internal compiler error)
+	2. Ubuntu 16.04 aarch64 (`-j 1` only, otherwise internal compiler error)

 #### Notes:

-1. Pulling down the entire blockchain will take ~2 days and ~52GB of space.
+1. Pulling down the entire blockchain will take ~3 days and ~82GB of space (May 26 2016 statement).
 1. By default every core will be running `bitcoin-scriptc`.
 If you want to limit the overhead of this container, then edit `bitcoind.service` and change `VER_THREADS=0` to `VER_THREADS=n` where *n* is the max number of cores to use.

 #### Requirements: